P. J. Daniels: Professional career

+P.J.
+Daniels played sparingly during the 2006 NFL season and recorded six rushing attempts for a total of 14 yards.
+Daniels suffered an injury and was placed on the Injured reserved list and subsequently waived by the Ravens during the 2008 season.

-Daniels was selected by the Baltimore Ravens in the fourth round (132nd overall) in the 2006 NFL Draft.
+Daniels was selected by the Baltimore Ravens in the fourth round (132nd overall) in the 2006 NFL draft.
 He did not see the field for the Ravens as a rookie, and was placed on injured reserve before the start of the 2007 season.